 • Node.appendChild(), Node.removeChild(), and Element.remove()

-• Introduction to Events — The first two sections (“A series of fortunate events” and “Using addEventListener()”) are most important (yes, you can stop after them if you want to).
+• Introduction to Events — The first two sections (“What is an event?” and “Using addEventListener()”) are most important (yes, you can stop after them if you want to).
 This teaches how to make things happen in a page based on events like the user clicking somewhere or typing something.

 Beyond that, you can always look up any topic you need in the MDN documentation.
 It’s an excellent source and first stop for information.